PrincessRTFM/TinyCommands/README.md

 ##### Description

 Does literally nothing.
 There are no effects whatsoever.
 The sole purpose of this command is to allow using `<wait.(delay)>` when `/wait` is unavailable but you don't want anything to happen.
-If you don't use Macrology, you'll probably never use this.
+If you don't use Macrology or a similar plugin, you'll probably never use this.

 ##### Flags